mnjrupp/myodbc/README.md

              necessary, but complete filename w/path must
              follow this flag.

+This is designed to work with any datasource as long as the vendor supplies an ODBC driver.
 You can type sql or use a sql file.
 Ex

 Using SQL: